AliceO2Group/WebUi/Control/docs/CALIBRATION_PAGE.md

 # Calibration Page

-ALICE detectors need to have successfully run certain configurations before start data taking during Stable Beams.
+ALICE detectors need to have successfully run certain configurations before starting data taking operations.
 These are so called "Calibration Runs" which contain a specific configuration.
 Thus, to reduce the error risk of selecting a wrong configuration or inputing wrong parameters, AliECS GUI provides a dedicated Calibration Page.

 This page allows admins to define in a JSON object what configurations need to be run by each detector and the GUI builds the page dynamically based on the configuration retrieved from the used KV Store.